ruby-oauth/.github/profile/README.md

 ## Ruby OAuth

-🙋‍♀️ What is this?
-Ruby OAuth develops core OAuth libraries for Ruby, including for the 1.0a, 2.0, 2.1, and OIDC protocols.
+🙋‍♀️ Ruby OAuth develops core OAuth libraries for Ruby, including for the 1.0a, 2.0, 2.1, and OIDC protocols.

 | Rank                                                                                                   | Description                          | 🐙:GitHub                                                              | 💎:RubyGems                                            | 👩‍💻:Docs                                               | Donate <br/> or <br/> Sponsor |  |
 |--------------------------------------------------------------------------------------------------------|--------------------------------------|------------------------------------------------------------------------|--------------------------------------------------------|----------------------------------------------------------|-------------------------------|--|